kzorina/ucu2018_dl4cv/assignments/classification/results/journal.md

 As we can see, hoodie accuracy is drastically bad.
 I looked on the real images and I think, I understand neural net :)
-![Acc vs Epoch](fig/Hoodie_strange.PNG?ra=true "Data") I would also name some of them tee or scirt.
+![Acc vs Epoch](fig/Hoodie_strange.PNG?ra=true "Data") I would also name some of them tee or dress.

 So I decided to manually clean data for Hoodies.